The Galvatrons

+The Galvatrons are a four-piece rock band who formed on 28 August 2007, in Geelong, Australia.

 Biography

+Origins

+According to lead singer Johnny Galvatron, the band got their name from the 1986 Transformers movie.

-2007–2008: When We Were Kids
+When We Were Kids (2008)

-The band's first taste of mainstream success was with the release of their debut single, When We Were Kids.
-The single was released from their debut EP, also titled When We Were Kids.
-It was released by Warner Music Australia on 3 May 2008.
+The band released their debut single, When We Were Kids, in 2008.
+On 3 May 2008, they released their debut EP of the same name on Warner Music Australia.
 The title track was the number one most added track on radio in Australia for the week 19–26 April 2008.
-They played the Big Day Out, Meredith and Cherry Rock festivals in summer 2007/2008 and toured Australia throughout 2008.
-They then played a festival tour in the United Kingdom alongside The Police at London's Hyde Park where they were evicted from the concert after allegedly singing Metallica songs loudly in the room next door to Sting.
+They played the Big Day Out, Meredith and Cherry Rock festivals in 2007 and 2008.
+They also toured Australia throughout 2008.
+They also played a festival tour in the United Kingdom alongside The Police at London's Hyde Park.